SuperNEMO-DBD/cadfaelbrew/README.md

-# Linuxbrew
+# Cadfaelbrew

-Linuxbrew is a fork of [Homebrew](http://brew.sh), the Mac OS package manager, for Linux.
+Cadfaelbrew is a fork of [Homebrew](http://brew.sh), the Mac OS package manager, for the SuperNEMO-DBD experiment.

 Features, usage and installation instructions are [summarised on the homepage](http://brew.sh/linuxbrew/).